2019 has had no shortage of brand controversies in the fashion and beauty worlds.

 It’s no doubt that Kim Kardashian has a midas touch with her beauty ventures — both KKW Beauty and KKW Fragrance earned $14.4 million each upon launch in 2017 — but she didn’t experience the same success when revealing he first fashion brand, a shapewear line called Kimono.

-The brand, which will offer shapewear apparel including bras, underwear and bodysuits in nine nude shades, was quickly met with backlash over its name, with many accusing Kardashian of cultural appropriation.
+The brand, which carries shapewear apparel including bras, underwear and bodysuits in nine nude shades, was quickly met with backlash over its name, with many accusing Kardashian of cultural appropriation.

 After swift social media backlash and an open letter penned by Daisaku Kadokawa, the mayor of Kyoto, asking her to drop the Kimono trademark, Kardashian announced that she will launch the brand under a new name, taking to her Twitter account to crowdsource ideas.

-In August, Kardashian revealed she is renaming the brand Skims, which will now launch on Sept.
+In August, Kardashian revealed she is renaming the brand Skims, which launched on Sept.
 10.

 Nike plus-size mannequin backlash — June 2019